D-XH/CLIP-MEI/README.md

 # Citation
 If you find this code useful, please cite our paper.
 ```
-The paper is under submission.
 If this repository has been helpful to you, I hope you can cite my article and star this repository.
-论文正在投稿中。如果对你有所帮助，可以star这个仓库，等论文中了，记得引用一下我的论文 >.<

 ...
 ```